amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 I decided to start from clean slate and look at this feature from users point of view.
 To do that I asked following question for each concepts and change that we wanted to bring in.

-1. *What problem it solves for user?*
+1. What problem it solves for user?
-1. *What problem it might create for user?*
+1. What problem it might create for user?
-1. *What is the nature of this changes?*
+1. What is the nature of this changes?
-   - *Breaking change* - if it *breaks or changes existing concept/feature drastically* and *changes affects user flow*.
+   - Breaking change - if it breaks or changes existing concept/feature drastically and changes affects user flow.
-   - *New change* - there was *no such concepts exist before* into the system and it *may or may not  affect user flow*.
+   - New change - there was no such concepts exist before into the system and it may or may not  affect user flow.
-   - *Enhancement* - changes *refines existing concepts* but not so drastically and may  not affect user flow.
+   - Enhancement - changes refines existing concepts but not so drastically and may  not affect user flow.

 After doing this analysis and spending few hours, I realised more than 70 % changes were either enhancement and new changes and ~ 30 % were breaking changes.
 Just doing analysis unblocked very big chunk of feature and it bring ton of clarity in my head.